 Model description

-The model is inspired by a generalised anadromous salmonid life cycle but is not spatially explicit; freshwater and saltwater phases of the life history are rather implicit.
-The life history is also simplified greatly, to focus directly on the processes of interest (eco-evolutionary interactions between soft and hard selection), without loss of generality.
-The sequence of events is as follows: (1) the model is seeded with recruits at the pre-spawner phase; (2) phenotype-dependent competition (soft selection) for limited spawning slots occurs; (3) random mating among spawners and production of new offspring occurs; and (4) offspring survive from the juvenile to the recruit (pre-spawner) stage dependent on the match between phenotype and an environmental optimum (hard selection).
+The model is based on a generalised anadromous salmonine life cycle but is not spatially explicit; freshwater and saltwater phases of the life history are implicit.
+The life history is also greatly simplified, to focus directly on the processes of interest (eco-evolutionary interactions between soft and hard selection), without loss of generality.
+The sequence of model events is as follows: (1) the model is seeded with recruits at the pre-spawner phase; (2) phenotype-dependent competition (soft selection) for limited spawning slots occurs; (3) random mating among spawners and production of new offspring occurs; and (4) offspring survive from the juvenile to the recruit (pre-spawner) stage dependent on the match between phenotype and an environmental optimum (hard selection).
 Generations are discrete, and time is not explicit within generations.

 1. Recruit stage

 In all scenarios, the model is seeded with 500 local recruits (NR(locals)=500) in generation 1, just prior to competition for spawning slots.
 The initial trait values for ZSOFT and ZHARD are a function of the initial allele frequencies pSOFT(locals) and pHARD(locals).
 Thirty separate loci affect each trait (i.e., 60 functional loci in total), and the expected initial allele frequencies are assumed to be the same across all loci for each trait.
 In reality, a range of initial allele frequencies could occur (e.g., conforming to a beta distribution; Kardos and Luikart 2021), but this should not affect the qualitative outcomes of the model.
-The model includes an option to allow for some number of loci to overlap between both traits, i.e., loci with pleiotropic effects on ZSOFT and ZHARD, but this functionality is not explored in the current paper.
-That is, the traits are assumed to be initially genetically uncorrelated, although some genetic association between them may emerge over time owing to a build-up of linkage disequilibrium.
-A third neutral trait is modelled via a single di-allelic locus, at which locals are assumed to be fixed for a “0” allele and intruders are fixed for a “1” allele.
-This facilitates the tracking of introgression of foreign/domesticated alleles into the mixed population over time.
+The model includes an option to allow for some number of loci to overlap between both traits, i.e., loci with pleiotropic effects on ZSOFT and ZHARD, but this functionality in this explored further study.
+The traits are assumed to be initially genetically uncorrelated, although some genetic association between them may emerge over time owing to a build-up of linkage disequilibrium.
+A third neutral trait is modelled via a single bi-allelic locus, at which locals are assumed to be fixed for a “0” allele and intruders are fixed for a “1” allele.
+This facilitates the tracking of introgression of foreign alleles into the mixed population over time (i.e. are the evolutionary patterns we observe different from a scenario of genetic drift?).

 Genotype matrices for each trait for local individuals are established in generation 1.
-These matrices are of dimension 500 rows by 60 columns, where rows correspond to individuals and columns to alleles, with the first two columns storing the alleles for the first locus, the second two columns storing the alleles for the second locus, etc. Each cell (allele) of the genotype matrix for ZSOFT was initiated in generation 1 by drawing a number between 0 and 1 from a random uniform distribution, and setting that allele to 1 if the number was less than pSOFT(locals) and 0 if the number was greater than pSOFT(locals).
+These matrices are 500 rows by 60 columns in dimension.
+Rows correspond to individuals and columns to alleles, with the first two columns storing the alleles for the first locus, the second two columns storing the alleles for the second locus, etc. Each element (allele) of the genotype matrix for ZSOFT was initiated in generation 1 by drawing a number between 0 and 1 from a random uniform distribution, and setting that allele to 1 if the number was less than pSOFT(locals) and 0 if the number was greater than pSOFT(locals).
 The same procedure was repeated for the genotype matrix for ZHARD, such that the expected initial allele frequency at each locus equalled pHARD(locals).
-The genotype matrix for the neutral trait for local individuals was of dimension 500 rows (individuals) by 2 columns (alleles).
-Local individuals all had a genotype of {0,0} at this neutral diagnostic locus.
+The genotype matrix for the neutral trait for local individuals had the same dimensions as pSOFT(locals) and pHARD(locals) and all individuals had a genotype of {0,0} for this locus.